nubenetes/awesome-kubernetes/docs/java_frameworks.md

 * [java67.com: How to Create and Start Multiple Threads in Java? - Example Tutorial](https://www.java67.com/2016/05/how-to-use-multiple-threads-in-java.html)
 * [foojay.io: Top 10 Java Language Features](https://foojay.io/today/top-10-java-language-features/)
 * [==geeksforgeeks.org: 5 Best Java Frameworks For Microservices==](https://www.geeksforgeeks.org/5-best-java-frameworks-for-microservices/)
+* [medium.com/@aritra.chatterjee_: Hexagonal architecture in java](https://medium.com/@aritra.chatterjee_/hexagonal-architecture-in-java-7ac8f4bea753) This article will implement the basic concepts of Hexagonal Architecture in Java.

 ### How to migrate Java workloads to containers
 * [enterprisersproject.com: How to migrate Java workloads to containers: 3 considerations](https://enterprisersproject.com/article/2021/6/how-migrate-java-workloads-containers-3-considerations) As IT teams weigh what to containerize and migrate to a cloud environment, they need to evaluate many Java workloads.
 Experts explain three key factors